sunnyvalechha/Kubernetes-Commands/README.md

 * **Blue-green deployment strategy** involves having two identical environments, "blue" (the current live environment) and "green" (the environment with the new application version), to facilitate zero-downtime deployments.
 The strategy switches traffic from the live environment (blue) to the new environment (green) after thorough testing, allowing for quick rollbacks if issues arise.
 This used in **Prod**

 * **Canary deployment** strategy allows for the gradual rollout of a new application version (the "canary") to a small subset of users before releasing it to the entire user base.
-This approach helps minimize risk by allowing for early detection of issues in the new version before it impacts all users.
+This approach helps minimize risk by allowing for the early detection of issues in the new version before they impact all users.

 * Strategies 5, 6, and 7 are generally not used in production and require Argo CD